mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 .. figure:: ../../../figures/layertree/layertree_menu.png
            :scale: 80
-           :alt: Configuration for the context-menu.
+           :alt: Configuration for the context menu.

            Configuration for the context menu.

-The individual functions can be activated by clicking on the button.
+The individual functions can be activated by clicking on the buttons.
 All active functions are highlighted.
 In addition, a symbol of the context menu appears next to each layer in the Layertree.
 By clicking on the menu, a window pops up and the individual features can be used.
 The menu can be closed by clicking on the x-button.

 .. figure:: ../../../figures/layertree/layertree_menu_map.png
            :scale: 80